 In his book The Four Hour Work Week, Tim Ferriss dubbed us the “New Rich.”
 The idea is we leverage the internet to scale and automate businesses quickly, and then we leverage our location independence to create a greater wealth of experiences through travel and adventure rather than collecting material possessions.

 For a group of people spread all over the planet, the New Rich paradoxically run into each other quite often.
 We’re highly networked online and we all have a penchant for landing in the same handful of locations.

-There are the start-up incubators: groups of green internet entrepreneurs who come together in an affordable location to live together and help each get their projects off the ground.
-Southeast Asia is ground-zero for many of these incubators due to the rock-bottom cost of living and high quality of life: Chiang Mai and Bangkok in Thailand, Saigon in Vietnam, Bali in Indonesia, Cebu in the Philippines and also more recently Medellin in Colombia.
+There are the start-up incubators: groups of green internet entrepreneurs who come together in an affordable location to live together and help one another get their projects off the ground.
+Southeast Asia is ground-zero for many of these incubators due to the rock-bottom cost of living and high quality of life: Chiang Mai and Bangkok in Thailand, Saigon in Vietnam, Bali in Indonesia, Cebu in the Philippines, and also more recently Medellin in Colombia.

 The social life of the New Rich is bizarre.
 The line between business networking and friendship is non-existent, as the handfuls of people on the planet who can relate to your lifestyle also happen to be possible joint venture partners and/or clients.
 Conversation and support is always a blur of intentions.

 The other strange aspect of this lifestyle is that the people who you are most connected to and relate to the most, you only see a few times a year.
 The last time I saw my best friend (who is location-independent as well) was last December in Guatemala.
 And before that I saw him in Singapore in October.
 Before that he visited me in Thailand in August.

 But there are some friends who you never actually see.